-In a lighter example (though tragic as well), Yashamaru did this under the orders of the Fourth Kazekage.
-Yashamaru pretty much lied to Gaara, stating that he never loved him, hated him, and that Gaara was and never would be loved, all because he blamed Gaara for his sister's death, who he stated was someone who also never loved Gaara, and was using him to exact revenge on Suna.
-In reality, Yashamaru did legitimately love Gaara, and the person he truly hated was the Fourth Kazekage, Gaara's father and his brother-in-law.
-Karura, Gaara's mother, also loved him, and that her love is truly is what is driving the sand to protect her son.
-So, if anyone was to blame for this, it was the Fourth Kazekage, who, after being revived by the Edo Tensei, admitted his fault as well, and that he is undeserving of being called father by his youngest son.
+In a lighter example (though tragic as well), under the Fourth Kazekage's orders Yashamaru told Gaara that he'd never loved him, hated him, that Gaara was and never would be loved, because he blamed Gaara for his sister's death; that his sister had also never loved Gaara and was using him to exact revenge on Suna.
+In reality, Yashamaru did legitimately love him, and the person he truly hated was the Fourth Kazekage, Gaara's father and his brother-in-law.
+Karura, Gaara's mother, also loved him: her love is truly is what drives the sand to protect her son.
+If anyone was to blame for this, it was the Fourth Kazekage, who after being revived by the Edo Tensei admitted he did not deserve to be called Father by his youngest son.

 Taiga's run for Student Council President in Toradora! was essentially this.
 Declaring that if elected she'd essentially be an Evil High School Overlord was part of a plan to get the reluctant Kitamura to step up to the plate.

 Jintetsu of Kurogane does this almost compulsively, since he thinks so little of himself.
 The most prominent example is when he doesn't tell Makoto who really ruined her family (her adopted "father", Renji).
 This leads her to continue to believe he (Jintetsu) had done it, thus allowing her to maintain her fond memories of Renji.